 The brands I have the best luck with happen to be the cheaper store brand stypes and the more expensive ones like Annie's.
 Any would work, as long as it can be unraveled.
 Bake time and the temperature is 100% dependant upon the wrapper's instructions for cinnamon rolls, so bake according to package, after "surgery."

 They will!
-Just bake them at the specified time and temperautre on the pacakge and follow along with the steps to make them look spooky!
+Just bake them at the specified time and temperature on the package and follow along with the steps to make them look spooky!

 The blue will add a better hue to the icing to make it slightly more realistic.
 I always think of intestines as being more purple in color thanks to the blues and reds in our body, if desired you just keep it red, but without the blue, the red will be very vibrant- like Santa's red suit.

-Grease a 9x13 baking dish and open/unravel the cinnamon rolls.
+- Grease a 9x13 baking dish and open/unravel the cinnamon rolls.
 Lay them in the pan in back and forth zig-zag motions making them look like lines and blocks.
-Leaving gaps between thw rolls is okay.
+Leaving gaps between the rolls is okay.

 More Halloween recipes to try